lindseysim/interaction-handler/README.md

 ##### OpenLayers map listeners

-For special map events that are handled internally in OpenLayers, like zoom or view changes, we can use the OpenLayers map supplied in the constructor and some special hooks and functions to handle these.
+For special map events that are handled internally in OpenLayers, like zoom or view changes, we handle these by supplying an instance of the OpenLayers map in the constructor and using a few special hooks.

-Map listening callback are optionally provided with each interaction via the `interaction.map` parameter.
+Map listening callback can be optionally provided within the `map` parameter for the interaction definition.
 The map listener for each interaction will only work when said interaction is active.
-However, listeners are not applied to the map itself, and thus cannot be activated, until `addMapListener()` is called for the events specified.
+However, listeners are not applied to the map itself, and thus cannot be activated until [`addMapListener()`](API.md#InteractionHandler+addMapListener) is called for the events specified.
 It is always safe to call `addMapListener()` again as it overwrites instead of adds. `addMapListener()` does not need to be called again for the same event type after adding a new interaction with map listeners, provided it was already applied.

 ```javascript
 var interactionHandler = new InteractionHandler(olMap);